Improwised/kb.repairrabbit.github.io/content/tickets/How-to-recover-the-deleted-tickets.md

 You need to create a new ticket.

-go to "tickets"
+"Tickets"
 ![How to create a new ticket?](/images/tickets/can_i_recover_the_deleted_tickets/go_to_tickests.png)

-click “new”
+“New”
 ![How to create a new ticket?](/images/tickets/can_i_recover_the_deleted_tickets/click_new.png)

 Search the customer.
 ![How to create a new ticket?](/images/tickets/can_i_recover_the_deleted_tickets/search_customer.png)

-Fill the required details, click “add ”
+Fill the required details “add ”
 ![How to create a new ticket?](/images/tickets/can_i_recover_the_deleted_tickets/add_the_required_details_and_add.png)

 The new ticket will be created.